-Professor Roberts is a scholar of criminal procedure and evidence, with articles published or forthcoming in journals that include the University of Chicago Law Review, Washington University Law Review, Minnesota Law Review, Boston University Law Review, Alabama Law Review, Boston College Law Review, and U.C.
-Davis Law Review, and a book chapter recently published by the Oxford University Press.
+Professor Roberts is a scholar of criminal procedure and evidence, with articles published in journals that include the University of Chicago Law Review, Washington University Law Review, Minnesota Law Review, Boston University Law Review, Alabama Law Review, Boston College Law Review, and U.C.
+Davis Law Review, and a book chapter published by the Oxford University Press.

 Professor Roberts has analyzed evidentiary and criminal justice issues for a variety of media outlets.
 Her work on prior conviction impeachment was featured on evidence podcast "Excited Utterance," and she has testified about jury exclusion on the basis of criminal records at the U.S. Commission on Civil Rights.